-Natural gas supply and demand fundamentals and the demand for clean energy have consistently underpinned AltaGas’ strategy.
-In recent years, the supply and demand fundamentals have been changing.
+Natural gas supply and demand fundamentals and the demand for clean energy have consistently underpinned our strategy, as well as the infrastructure we develop.
 The abundant supply of natural gas in North America, driven by new technology that has improved the economics of unconventional gas plays, has been positive news for North American energy consumers and has led to renewed interest in natural gas as an economically priced, clean‑burning fuel.
-As a result, the use of natural gas for power generation, household, and commercial and industrial uses has increased substantially, providing significant opportunities across AltaGas’ Gas, Power and Utilities segments to invest in and optimize assets.
+As a result, the use of natural gas for power generation, household, and commercial and industrial uses has increased substantially, providing significant opportunities across our Midstream, Utilities and Power and Utilities segments.

 Our Midstream segment includes natural gas gathering and processing, natural gas liquids (NGL) extraction and separation, transmission, storage and natural gas marketing.
 Our Midstream segment also includes an equity investment in Petrogas via our AltaGas Idemitsu Joint Venture Limited Partnership, through which we hold an interest in the Ferndale LPG Terminal in the state of Washington.
 The Midstream segment also includes expansion and greenfield projects under development or construction, including the Ridley Island Propane Export Terminal near Prince Rupert, British Columbia.